bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 ros2 launch spot_ros2_control spot_ros2_control.launch.py hardware_interface:=mock
 ```

 By default, this will load a robot with no arm.
-If you want your mock robot to have an arm, add the launch argument `mock_has_arm:=True`.
+If you want your mock robot to have an arm, add the launch argument `mock_arm:=True`.

 ## Examples